variantstudios/wisdomwaysacupuncture.com/_posts/2016-09-02-aip-paleo-savory-creamy-breakfast-idea.md

 One of the hardest things for us to figure out when my partner first got diagnosed with an auto-immune condition, was what to do for breakfast.

 Eggs had been our mainstay.
 Veggie scrambles and veggie frittatas made up the bulk of our breakfast food.
-But on the AutoImmune Protocol (AIP) eggs are out.
+But on the AutoImmune Protocol (AIP) eggs are out. &nbsp;

 I knew it needed to feel like comfort food, since neither of us wanted to get up and have leftovers or other food that’s normally considered lunch or dinner fare.